nospam2000/ch341-baudrate-calculation/README.md

 When it finds a prescaler value which gives a divisor within the allowed range from 4 to 256 it calculates `prescaler_register_value` and sets `foundDivisor=true`.
+In [./patches] you can find a patch which can directly applied to a Linux kernel and is updated more often than the code here.

     #define CH341_OSC_FREQ    (12000000UL)
     #define CH341_REG_BPS_PRE      0x12